tadmccorkle/static-comments-with-firebase/README.md

-# static-comments-with-firebase
+# Comment Bot - static-comments-with-firebase

-A Firebase-hosted implementation of [Eduardo Boucas's Staticman](https://staticman.net/).
+An implementation of [Eduardo Boucas's Staticman](https://staticman.net/) to be hosted with Firebase.

-I made some minor changes and updated some deprecated code for hosting my own Staticman server with Firebase.
-This gives me a more reliable version of Staticman for my projects (not that Staticman is poorly made, but that it is used by so many different websites right now).
+I made some minor changes, removed a few features I don't need, and updated some deprecated code for hosting my own Staticman server with Firebase.

 ## Using with your own projects